 In addition to signing the FCC Pledge, cell phone carriers, such as Verizon and AT&T, have taken extra steps to provide financial relief during the novel coronavirus pandemic.
 Learn more about what these carriers are doing to help you stay connected during this stressful time.

 On March 16, Cox committed to giving all customers unlimited data for the next 60 days, so until May 15, 2020.
-They haven’t yet extended that time period.
-Customers on a 500GB internet plan or unlimited plan will receive credits.
-Other ways they’ve responded to COVID-19 include:
+Cox hasn’t yet extended that time period.
+Other ways Cox has responded to COVID-19 include:

-- Automatically upgrading residential customers on Starter, StraightUp Internet, and Connect2Compete packages to 50Mbps through May 15.
+- Automatically upgrading residential customers on Starter, StraightUp Internet, and Connect2Compete packages to 50Mbps.

 - Automatically upgrading Essential customers from 30Mbps to 50Mbps.